Vulpixass/Minecraft-Instruction-Memory-Generator/README.md

 What this Program does:

-It takes in your Pseudo Code and turn it into a "memory\_towers.schem" file in whatever Directory you want in this Version of the program: "PseudoCODE to .schem, ADVANCED" by changing the Directory under: "Save schematic" or for the classic schematic Directory with this Version: "PseudoCODE to .schem"
+It takes in your Pseudo Code and turn it into a "memory\_towers.schem" file in whatever Directory you want in this Version of the program: "PseudoCODE to .schem, ADVANCED" by changing the Directory under: "Save schematic" or to the classic schematic Directory with this Version: "PseudoCODE to .schem"

 Setup:
 1. Install Python 3.10+